Kpramod999/Kpramod999/README.md

 - 👋 Hi, I’m Pramod
-- 👀 I’m interested in Full Stack Web Development
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Front End WebDev
+- 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...